atl-jugheads/jupyter-day-atlanta-ii/docs/schedule.md

           > A 45 minute crash course on getting the most out of Jupyter in Lab.

     * 1:40pm - 4pm Interacting and Collaborating with Jupyter
-    * 1:40pm - 4pm Jupyter for Science
+    * 1:40pm - 4pm Jupyter for Business and Science

 * 4-4:15pm  — ☕️
 * 4:15pm - 5pm - Featured Talk